 Special Defense Techniques and Strategies for Probation Warrants in GA.

-Alternatively, in some jurisdictions, the criminal justice attorney (who is defending the person charged with violating probation) can go directly to the District Attorney or Solicitor-General, before any hearing.
-The objective is to seek to negotiate (between defense attorney and prosecutor) a consent order about resolving the disputed issues, for presentation of a structured agreement to the Judge.
+In some jurisdictions, the criminal justice attorney (who is defending the person charged with violating probation) can go directly to the District Attorney or Solicitor-General, before any hearing.
+The objective is to negotiate (between defense attorney and prosecutor) a consent order about resolving the disputed issues, for presentation of a structured agreement to the Judge.

 In past situations, for some counties or municipal courts, an Atlanta criminal defense attorney from our criminal law firm, has been able to secure an order for immediate release of the client from jail, using this strategy.
-So, when a probation violation arrest has occurred, or where arrest is imminent, such emergencies require a criminal justice lawyer to drop or reschedule other criminal defense matters, to address this emergency for an incarcerated client.
+So, when a probation violation arrest has occurred, or where arrest is imminent,such emergencies require a criminal justice lawyer to drop or reschedule other criminal defense matters, to address this emergency for an incarcerated client.
 If you have a felony or misdemeanor probation violation warrant issued for your arrest, CALL US IMMEDIATELY.